mmatthews06/react-tic-tac-toe/README.md

 This project uses React 16.x, Node.js 8.x (LTS), and Bablyon.js 3.2.0 at present.
 There are plans to add more front-end renderers besides SVG (e.g., the Bablyon board is in progress), and one or two more back-end players that are more AI-like, and probabilistic in their moves.

 ### Special Note
 This project is about a lot of things, but right now, the Tic-Tac-Toe algorithm isn't one of them.
-I have plans for basically every piece of this, but all in due time.
+I have plans for basically every piece of this.
+All in due time.

 ### Installation
 This set of steps currently only starts up the *dev* server, but it should suffice as a demo.